 In addition to service and DAS in-processing, students must complete academic in-processing at the DLI-Washington office prior to the class start date.
 During academic in-processing, students will be briefed on the location and hours of training, as well as other information regarding the course of instruction.

 While DLI-Washington can answer many questions if you call ahead of time, the details of exactly where you will be training and during what hours, may not be available until your academic in-processing appointment.
 Call the training administrator at (703) 692-5337 or (703) 692-5415 to schedule an appointment and to discuss any issues of concern prior to your in-processing.

 Training is also available for the spouses of DAS personnel, if authorized by DIA.
 It is usually done under DLI-Washington auspices, but the JMAS Training Management Office and DIA may also be able to support in certain cases.
 Begin the process of requesting spouse training with your training manager at JMAS (phone numbers on your training schedule) and provide all details to the DLI-Washington training administrator.

-Spouse training can be either full-time (20 hours per week) or part time (6-18 hours per week).
+Spouse training can be either full-time (20 hours per week) or part time (minimum 15 hours per week).
 Full time training can be either in the same class as the sponsor, or separately.
 However, all spouses training must be conducted at the school facility and during normal duty hours.
 Spouses have the option of whether or not to test at the conclusion of their training, but they are expected to progress and prepare within the scope of their individual programs.

 Report to Ft.
 Myer, Virginia